 In Europe and most of South America, the supply power is 240v AC, something to consider if you plan to travel further afield.

 Most RV batteries use a 12V DC system.
 So how do those 120 volts (or 240V AC) charge a 12V system?

-Depending on the model, you can even use the RV converter to run some appliances directly.
+Depending on the model, you can use the RV converter to run some appliances directly.

-So the question then is – what happens if the RV converter fails?
+So the question is – what happens if the RV converter fails?

 If there is a problem with your converter, typically, you’ll notice some symptoms.
-These may include:
+The warning signs may include:

-But all those symptoms may have more simple but more likely explanations.
-For example,
+The problem is that all those symptoms have simpler but more likely explanations.
+For example:

 - appliances may not be connected to the battery correctly,

-- you are running too many things, essentially overloading the battery,
+- you’re running too many devices, essentially overloading the battery,

 - a fuse has blown,